 When endometriosis takes ‘center stage’ and the ‘spotlight’ is cast upon the disease, an accurate portrait is vital.
 The audience of sufferers ‘wait on the edge of their seats’ with hope and yep, some excitement that the media will accurately portray life with this disease.
 Almost every-single-time, hope turns to disappointment, sadness and frustration among millions of sufferers.
 These inaccuracies demonstrate the HUGE gap between the perception of providers and public versus the experience of those living with the disease.

 Media has a responsibility of accurate representation.
 We cannot expect advocates to continue to use limited spoons, to correct, the near-daily task of resolving inaccurate media, oft met with unresponsive media to resolve the issues.
 Where do we start to fix this problem?
-Until the American College of Obstetrics and Gynecology acknowledge and address the current knowledge and skills deficiencies among providers and appreciate that the ability and efficacy to write a prescription for medical ‘management’ is a Far Cry from the standard of care that is desperately needed and can be given.
+Until the American College of Obstetrics and Gynecology acknowledge and address the current knowledge and skills deficiencies among providers and appreciate that the ability and efficacy to write a prescription for medical ‘management’ is a far cry from the standard of care that is desperately needed and can be given.
 The knowledge and skill does exists.
 Those who have developed surgical competence to remove disease from the body should be recognized.
-Their proficencies and advanced surgical dexterity necessitates creation of an endometriosis sub specialty within gynecology.
+Their proficiencies and advanced surgical dexterity necessitates creation of an endometriosis sub specialty within gynecology.
 Establishment of a sub specialty will help reduce the myth-information surrounding the disease.
 The media would know who to consult to improve portrait of endometriosis in a more efficient process.
 The result, spared spoons.

 If Siskel and Ebert (professional movie critics), were to review media for accuracy of endometriosis, most media would receive ‘one (out of two) thumbs up or worse, ‘two thumbs down’.
 Can we start to change that?

 We take a look at a few media selections that portray extrapelvic endometriosis in mainstream media.
 The ‘Facts versus Myth-information (Fiction)’ are summarized for each piece.
 Each link below describes a different media piece with incorrect information about endometriosis, with specific focus on extrapelvic disease.
-Also follow us on medium.com/we-are-trish-media.

 Direct Access to Media Blogs for Fact vs Myth-Information please select these: